AnaSantos05/AnaSantos05/README.md

  🎓 I'm currently studying Computer and Informatics Engineering at Aveiro's University.

- 🐧 A member or Linux Group of Aveiro's University, GLUA.
+ 🐧 A member of Linux Group of Aveiro's University, GLUA.

  🎨 Profile picture drawn by me.